terra-money/docs/docs/develop/dapp/smart-contracts/write-smart-contract.md

 ### Message Definition

-As for our `ExecuteMsg`, we will use an `enum` to multiplex over the different types of messages that our contract can understand.
+As for your `ExecuteMsg`, you will use an `enum` to multiplex over the different types of messages that our contract can understand.
 The `serde` attribute rewrites our attribute keys in snake case and lower case, so we'll have `increment` and `reset` instead of `Increment` and `Reset` when serializing and deserializing across JSON.

 ```rust
 // src/msg.rs